Keyboard shortcuts

 Shared-Service Demo Backlog

-Detailed decompositions and design notes for chat, adventure, and federated service demos.
-WORKPLAN.md links here but should not inline these subtasks.
+Detailed decompositions and design notes for chat, adventure, and federated service demos. docs/tasks/README.md links here but should not inline these subtasks.

 Design Notes

-Multi-process userspace applications exercise the resident-server plus shell-spawned-client pattern on top of the completed boot-to-shell, Endpoint, ProcessSpawner, and legacy endpoint receiver-metadata substrate.
-Chat lands first as the simpler base and forcing function for federation; the text adventure reuses the same harness with NPCs-as-processes.
+Multi-process userspace applications exercise the resident-server plus shell-spawned-client pattern on top of the completed boot-to-shell, Endpoint, ProcessSpawner, and session-bound invocation substrate.
+Chat has migrated to service-scoped caller-session identity, and Aurelian ordinary player state is also keyed by live caller-session metadata.
+The focused text adventure manifest uses session-bound service grants for player, NPC, Adventure, and chat paths.
 Reuse is extracted after the second service lands, not speculatively.
-Federation is blocked on network transparency.
+Federation is blocked on future network-transparency proof work.

 The first slice keeps chat and adventure usable as ordinary spawned commands over generic Endpoint grants plus explicit StdIO for terminal I/O. The shared demos/capos-chat crate owns typed request/response DTOs for the prototype bridge, while the top-level shell/ crate owns generic process commands such as spawn, blocking run, wait, and grant parsing.
 The StdIO clients are a smoke harness and compatibility path, not the target capOS-native command boundary; native interactive apps should later expose command surfaces as described in docs/proposals/interactive-command-surface-proposal.md.